 “Will, I always told you there was nothing wrong with you.”

-“I know that, but you’re a mother.
+“I know that, but you’re my aunt.
 You’d say that anyway.”

 She went back to her food.
 “You know I trust you.
 I just worry about you obsessing that stuff.
 Didn’t you see another terrible movie last week, with Lucas and Dustin?”